MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/social/presence/how-to/live-setting-presence-status.md

 Xbox Live Rich Presence provides features for advertising a player's current activity to other players.

-For more information, see [Overview of Rich Presence strings](rich-presence-strings-overview.md).
+For more information, see [Rich Presence overview](../live-presence-overview.md).

 This code example sets a user's online presence status: